typedb/typedb-docs/09-schema/00-overview.md

 ## TypeDB Data Model

-### Concepts
+Everything that describes a domain in a TypeDB Knowledge Graph is a concept or a logical structure.
-Everything that describes a domain in a TypeDB Knowledge Graph is a concept.
-This includes the elements of the schema (namely types and roles, which we call schema concepts) and the actual data instances.
+Concepts consist of the schema concepts (namely types and roles) and data concepts, the actual data instances, which we refer to as _thing_ concepts.
-We refer to a data instance as a _thing_ - they can be thought of as instances of types defined in the schema.
+Logical structures consist of rules.

 ### Types
 Types constitute the core of the schema.
 They provide the necessary vocabulary to talk about our domain.
 They come in three flavours: [Entities](../09-schema/01-concepts.md#entity), [Relations](../09-schema/01-concepts.md#relation), and [Attributes](../09-schema/01-concepts.md#attribute):

 **Entities** are the main actors in our domain.
 These are usually the type of things we want to know about.
 Entity types provide means of classifying the objects in our domain.

-**Relations** connect other things together.
+**Relations** connect concepts together.
 Each relation can connect a number of things.
 A thing's participation in a relation is characterised by a **role** that can be played in that relation.
 Each relation is required to have at least one role.

 **Attributes** are used to characterise concepts with small pieces of data (think of numbers, strings, dates etc.).
 Consequently, by defining attributes we can attach values of a specified value type to our instances.